-Sir Peter Abeles: transport magnate who acquired his knighthood from Bob Askin over a hand of cards.
+Sir Peter Abeles: the late transport magnate who acquired his knighthood from Bob Askin over a hand of cards.
 Notorious for issuing various stopper writs against critics in the 1970s and 80s.
 Insulated himself against much media scrutiny by forging alliances with senior media and political figures: Bob Hawke called him his best friend, while Abeles ran Ansett as a joint venture with Rupert Murdoch.
 His questionable activities with the TWU and his connections with the US mafia were virtually ignored by the mainstream media, partly because of his reputation for legal action.

 Piers Akerman: one of Rupert Murdoch's best friends in Australia sued Fairfax over various articles during his disastrous stewardship of the Herald Sun in the early 90s.
 Nothing ever got to court.
 However, he also sued the journalists' union back in his wild Adelaide days and secured a $20,000 settlement which former AJA state secretary Bill Rust described as "the greatest sell-out in the history of the union".